 About

 I may have been a child of the seventies—Go Greased Lighting and all that—but my palate was definitely ahead of its time, impatiently waiting for a new era to come along.
 Fine, I admit, I still like Kraft Macaroni & Cheese.
 But not for me were the canned tamales my sister ate with such relish, and definitely not processed meat on Wonder bread.
-I am famous in my family for feeding bologna sandwiches to my horse or flushing them down the toilet .. anything to get out of eating them.
+I am famous in my family for feeding bologna sandwiches to my horse or flushing them down the toilet … anything to get out of eating them.
 My dad says that from the start, I’ve always had high-end taste when it comes to food.
 Give me a menu, and I could tell you in a matter of seconds if it had lobster on it.
 Not bad for a ten-year-old!
 These days, I still like a five-star meal, but I’m more interested in quality, freshness and flavor.
-I’ve always cooked, but when I got married and nested into the hills of Los Angeles in a home known as Lark—complete with a husband whose garden would make Michael Pollan proud—I found that it became more than just a pastime.
+I’ve always cooked, but now nestled into the hills of Los Angeles in a home known as Lark—I found that it became more than just a pastime.
 It’s my passion.
 I love to cook.
 I also love to take photos and have photographed two food books, as well as two travel books.
 With this blog, I get to combine food and photography with the elements that make my life complete: my family and friends who often gather together on Sundays to enjoy a meal here at Lark.

 Recipient of my bologna sandwiches